SiliconLabsSoftware/zigbee_applications/zigbee_bootcamp/zigbee_hands_on_forming_and_joining/zigbee_hands_on_forming_and_joining.md

 4. Name your project to "Zigbee_Light_ZC" and then Click Finish to create the project.

 ## 2.1.
-Configure the "Zigbee_Light_ZC" project.
+Configure the "Zigbee_Light_ZC" project

 Once the project has been created Simplicity Studio should automatically open the Project Configurator (.slcp) which shows an overview of the project as depicted in Fig 2-4.
 In the overview you can see the Target and SDK Selection, Project Details and the Project Generators.

 <div align="center">
   <img src="Images/ProjectOverview.png">